Skip to content

 • If 10+ unsummarized old messages → SummarizeConversation job

-The user sees a smooth, streaming response.
-Behind the scenes, the system is continuously learning, consolidating, and summarizing.
+The user just sees a smooth, streaming response.
+Behind that, the system is always doing something: learning, consolidating, summarizing.

 Why This Architecture?